quielq/jq-expense-tracker/README.md

 A lightweight, single-file web app for tracking shared expenses between two people.
-No app store, no subscription — just a live URL you both open on your phone or laptop.
 Built with vanilla HTML/CSS/JS and Supabase as the backend database.

 ✨ Features